I call it, “the club no one wants to join.”

 I look back, seventeen years as I write this since I joined, absolutely against my will… so much against my will that when the local paper, reporting on Ned’s death, referred to me as his widow a few days after his death (a bicycle accident), I actually phoned the editor.

 “It was wrong to call me that!”
 I told him. ” It is too soon.
 I am not his widow, I’m his wife!”

-This is what I thought, without knowing that I did.
+This is what I assumed, without knowing that I even had such an assumption.

-After all: I didn’t know how to be a widow.
+After all: I didn’t know how to be a widow (no one does).

 But I knew how to put on an event.
 And I knew how to publish a book.
 I threw myself into both of these things in preparation for the memorial.

 As for the actual memorial, all my innkeeping, party-planning, writing chops went into overdrive.
 Friends did various pieces of it, and they, too, refrained from saying, “Have you lost your mind?”
 Perhaps they didn’t need to; perhaps it was understood.
 By everyone, except, perhaps, me.

 I say “perhaps” because I sort of knew, though I didn’t know fully (not knowing was part of the seeming craziness).
 For the first and only time in my life I ran out of gas while driving.
 Of course sleeping more or less vanished.
 Because I wasn’t hungry, I lost twenty or thirty pounds in a few months, without thinking about or even noticing it.
 And then there were the fits, the storms, of grief, an emotion shockingly pure and unlike any I had ever experienced.
 There was no standing outside it to observe such a fit, which is what I mean by pure.
 The overwhelm of such a fit, when it would rise up, was complete.
 And then it would pass, until the next one.

 So of course I knew I wasn’t normal.